How can we prep our kids to be fit and ready for physical activities in Primary school? Here are five ways to raise a fit child.

 1. Incorporate physical activities daily

 Encourage your child to engage in physical activities for at least 180 minutes daily, as recommended by Singapore Health Promotion Board (HPB).
 Physical activities do not limit to just exercising.
-Playing at the playground, cycling, walking to the supermarket or walking up the steps are also form of activities.
+Playing at the playground, cycling, walking to the supermarket or walking up the steps is also a form of activity.

 2. Provide a variety

 Offer a variety of physical activities so that your child will be exposed to different movements.
 These activities can be individual or in a team.
 As the child participates in the different activities, he or she will constantly learn new skills.
-However, do consider your child’s interest and abilities when introducing these activities.
-The activity has to be of their interest and something that can be a little challenge.
+However, do consider your child’s interests and abilities when introducing these activities.
+The activity has to be of interest and something that can be a little challenging.
 Allow your child to have the freedom to make choices too.
-The focus is on fun and to be active.
+The focus is on fun and being active.

 3. Good sportsmanship

-Team sports encourages children to engage in active listening and play a role of a team member; seeking team spirit.
-It is important to talk to your child about setback and losses.
+Team sports encourage children to engage in active listening and play a role of a team member; seeking team spirit.
+It is important to talk to your child about setbacks and losses.
 Encouraging, praising and talking to them will help overcome any potential fears.

 4. Be a role model

-Set a good role-model and participate enthusiastically in the variety of physical activities with your child.
+Set a good role-model and participate enthusiastically in a variety of physical activities with your child.
 Why not gather and involve your extended family, relatives, friends or neighbours to take part too!

 5. Safety aspect

-Parents can make a difference to guide, support and encourage your child.
+Parents can make a difference to guide, support and encourage their children.
 Make it a priority and look for opportunities to have family-oriented activities.
 You can help and build a supportive and safe environment that welcomes your child’s efforts.